Schedule An Appointment

 Types of Surgery

-• Extracorporeal shock wave lithotripsy (ESWL) is the most straight-forward and least invasive.
-During this procedure the stone is targeted by X-ray while your child is asleep.
+• Extracorporeal shock wave lithotripsy (ESWL) is the most straightforward and least invasive.
+During this procedure, the stone is targeted by X-ray while your child is asleep.
 Once the stone is targeted, sound waves (no incision) are concentrated on the stone to disintegrate the stone into multiple small fragments.
 This is typically done as an outpatient procedure under general anesthesia.
-This treatment option typically requires that stone be seen on standard X-ray.
+This treatment option typically requires that the stone be seen on a standard X-ray.
 It may not be a practical option for multiple or large stones or stones in certain locations.

-• If the kidney stone is very large percutaneous nephrolithotripsy (PCNL) may be required.
-During this procedure a scope is passed directly into the kidney through a small incision in the back.
+• If the kidney stone is very large, percutaneous nephrolithotripsy (PCNL) may be required.
+During this procedure, a scope is passed directly into the kidney through a small incision in the back.
 The stone is then broken up or removed.
-In some cases this procedure requires more than one operation to completely remove all the stones.
+This procedure sometimes requires more than one operation to remove all the stones.

 How are stones prevented?

 Your pediatric urologist will likely run a series of tests to determine why your child formed stones.
-This information will be used to give specific instruction on how to best prevent stones from recurring.
-In many cases, however, the principal way to prevent stones from forming and recurring is to drink plenty of water and keeping your child well hydrated.
+This information will be used to give specific instructions on how to best prevent stones from recurring.
+In many cases, however, the principal way to prevent stones from forming and recurring is to drink plenty of water and keep your child well-hydrated.

 When should you call your doctor?